-20th day after drying-off, 10 days before parturition, and 7 days after parturition.
-7 days after parturition, a clinical examination of the cows of both groups was carried out.
-There were no signs of mastitis in the cows of the experimental group.
+20th day after drying-off, 10 days before parturities and 7 days after parturition, a clinical examination of the cows of both groups was carried out.
+There were and signs of mastitis in the cows of the experimental group.
 And one cow in the control group had serous mastitis.
 The treatment was carried out by rubbing the Sanobit preparation into the skin of the udder with simultaneous massage of the udder from the bottom up, holding a short novocaine blockade of the udder nerves according to D. Logvinov.
 Clinical recovery of the animal occurred after 5 days of treatment.